-DebugBear lets you monitor your website from one of the following regions:
+DebugBear can monitor your website from the following locations:

 The farther the test server or your users are from the server that hosts your website, the longer it will take to load your site.